The title page should:

 Three to ten keywords representing the main content of the article.

-The Background section should explain the background to the study, its aims, a summary of the existing literature and why this study was necessary.
+The Background section should explain the background to the article, its aims, a summary of a search of the existing literature and the issue under discussion.

-This should state clearly the main conclusions and provide an explanation of the importance and relevance of the study to the field.
+This should state clearly the main conclusions and include an explanation of their relevance or importance to the field.

 List of abbreviations

 If abbreviations are used in the text they should be defined in the text at first use, and a list of abbreviations should be provided.